AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/purge-users.md

 * Provide configurable auto‑purge for deleted users at the account level
 * Ensure users are purged within 24 hours once they meet the purge criteria
-* Support bulk deletion of up to 10,000 users per day** without degrading system performance
+* Support bulk deletion of up to 5,000 users per day
 * Maintain overall system responsiveness and database health while these operations run
 * Enforce automated data‑retention management to uphold GDPR obligations